 First, roll out the crust and put it in the pie plate.
 Crimp your edges however you wish and put the whole thing in the freezer for a bit.
 This will help the crust keep it’s shape.
 (Though note that crust can have a mind of its own and might decide to keep no shape even with the freezing.)

 Second, pour the prepared filling into the frozen crust and even it out.

 Third, spread the crumble over the filling, breaking up the clumps of streusel as you go.

-Fourth, bake the pie until the crust is golden brown and the filling is bubbling, about 50 minutes.
+Fourth, bake until the crust is golden brown and the filling is bubbling, about 50 minutes.

 And just look at that slice!
 There is no food blogger trickery here.
-Give the pie plenty of time to chill and firm up and you’ll be making perfect slices too.
+Give the dessert plenty of time to chill and firm up and you’ll be making perfect slices too.

 If you try my recipe for Apple Raspberry Crumble Pie, I would love to hear from you in the comments with your experience and rating!
 And I’m happy to answer any questions you might have.

 Apple Raspberry Pie with Crumb Topping